cwzero/Launcher/README.md

-How to build:
+How to build:<br />
-Open a command prompt/shell in the launcher directory Run the command 'gradlew eclipse'
+Open a command prompt/shell in the launcher directory<br />
+Run the command 'gradlew eclipse'<br />
-Open eclipse and import existing eclipse project from the launcher directory
+Open eclipse and import existing eclipse project from the launcher directory<br />